 Recipe Tip: To prevent the mixture from sticking in your hands, lightly wet it with water or rub them with some cooking oil.

-How to Roll Meatballs
+Roll the Meatballs

-Scoop one heaping tablespoon of the mixture to make medium size meatballs or 2 heaping tablespoons to make large size meatballs.
+Scoop one heaping tablespoon of the mixture to make medium size meatballs or 2 heaping tablespoons to make large-size meatballs.
 Remember the bigger the size of the ball the longer cooking time is required.
 Note: You can also use a small ice cream scooper to scoop up the mixture.

 Roll the mixture between the palm of your oiled hands to form a smooth ball.

-Air frying and oven baking meatballs are one of the easiest ways of cooking meatballs.
+Air frying and oven-baking meatballs are one of the easiest ways of cooking meatballs.
 It's less messy and needs less tending.
 The best part?
 No oil splatters to clean up after.

 With the use of the oven, you can cook a large batch of all the meatballs at the same time.
 With proper timing, there's no risk of undercooking or burning.
 By far, cooking the meatballs in the oven and air-fryer are my favorite methods.